Fronius International: Formation and development

 In 1945, Günter Fronius (1907-2015) set up Fronius International GmbH in Pettenbach.
 Günter Fronius occupied himself with the development of battery charging systems in an electrical business.
 Based on the same technology, he expanded his product portfolio in 1950 to include welding equipment.
 In the mid-1960s, the company started to manufacture electronics and welding torches.
 In 1972, Fronius opened a second site in Thalheim, near Wels, and moved production there.
 Günter Fronius handed over the management of the business to his two children in 1980, and from then on the company focused more and more on expansion and internationalisation.
 Sites were opened in Austria and beyond in the years that followed.
+Today, Fronius has 36 international subsidiaries.
 At the same time, Fronius expanded into the fields of welding technology and battery charging technology.
 Photovoltaics became a new focus in 1992.
 The logistics and production site at Sattledt was opened in 2007.
-With the capture of the American market between 2002 and 2007, the company has now gained a foothold outside Europe.
 Since 2012, the company has been managed by Elisabeth Engelbrechtsmüller-Strauß, Günter Fronius' granddaughter.

-Today

-Fronius employed round about 6,700 people worldwide in 2024.
-In addition to the company's headquarters in Pettenbach and other sites in Wels, Thalheim, Sattledt and Steinhaus, Fronius also has a production site in the Czech Republic in Český Krumlov.
-Fronius also has 37 subsidiaries.
+Since April 2022, Fronius has held a stake in go-e GmbH, an Austrian manufacturer of charging infrastructure.
+The partnership is intended, in particular, to capitalize on market growth in the wallbox segment and to promote the use of solar energy for mobility purposes.
+As of 2026, Fronius holds 1,834 patents.

+Due to declining demand, there were two waves of layoffs in 2024, affecting a total of 1,000 employees.
+By the end of 2025, Fronius employed approximately 6,500 people worldwide.

 Business units

 In 2025, Fronius merged the sales and marketing strategies of its three former business units Solar Energy (photovoltaics), Perfect Welding (welding technology), and Perfect Charging (battery charging technology).
 The company cited the elimination of duplication as the reason for this move.
-Fronius can still be divided into three different areas:
+Fronius is now divided into the business segments Solar & Energy and Welding.
+Solar & Energy covers solar solutions and battery charging technology, while Welding focuses on welding technology.